 Positive Outcomes with Suboxone Maintenance and Medically Assisted Detox

-The success of Suboxone treatment varies from individual to individual.
-However, it is widely accepted that Suboxone is the most trusted medically assisted detox option to battle opioid addiction.
-In regard to Suboxone as MAT, research has shown that similar to other medications used for opioid treatment there is still a risk for abuse.
-Based on the potential for abuse, it is greatly recommended by Suboxone doctors that MAT is monitored closely to increase the likelihood of success.
-To reiterate, the most successful patients that are able to overcome opioid addiction due so by combining medication assisted treatment in conjunction with inpatient programs, outpatient programs, orevidence-based options.
-Despite the stigma that the recovery community may often face, many believe the research is obvious and that medication assisted treatment can lead to recovery!
+The success of Suboxone treatment varies from person to person.
+However, most can agree that Suboxone is the most realistic pharmaceutical detox option to battle opioid addiction.
+In regard to Suboxone as medication assisted treatment, research has determined that like methadone there is still a potential for abuse.
+Based on the potential for abuse, it is greatly advised by prescribing doctors that MAT is monitored closely to increase the likelihood of success.
+Again, the highest success rates are presented when individuals on Suboxone for opiate abuse pair MAT with other behavioral therapies andevidence-based options.
+Despite the stigma that some in the recovery community have, many believe the research is obvious and that medication assisted treatment works!